TCW09: Backward Compatibility and the Maintenance of the Text Encoding Initiative Guidelines

 - Deprecated structures determined not to be in wide use might eventually (as discussed immediately below) be removed from the Guidelines.

-- Council may break backward compatibility in a more substantial and comprehensive way (as happened with the transition to P4 to P5) only with the transition to a new major version (e.g., P6, but not P5.99999).
-Such transitions should happen only in response to the emergence of new technologies (e.g., the transition from SGML to XML) or the development of a new architecture that conveys substantial benefit (e.g., the development of the new class system).
-Historically, new major versions have emerged approximately every five years.
+- Council may break backward compatibility in a more substantial and comprehensive way (as happened with the transition to P4 to P5) with the transition to a new major TEI proposal version (e.g., P6 version 1.0.0, but not P5 99.99.0).
+Such transitions should only happen in response to the emergence of new technologies (e.g., the transition from SGML to XML) or the development of a new architecture that conveys substantial benefit (e.g., the development of the new class system).
+Historically, new major versions have emerged approximately every five years, but with P5 a new system of rolling major/minor versions has been adopted.